Sojourner Truth: California

 In 1999, Sojourner, a Mexican limestone statue of Sojourner Truth by sculptor Elizabeth Catlett, was unveiled in Sacramento, California on the corner of K and 13th Street.
 It was vandalized in 2013, where it was found smashed into pieces.

-A bronze statue by San Diego sculptor Manuelita Brown was dedicated on January 22, 2015, on the campus of the Thurgood Marshall College of Law, of the University of California, San Diego, California.
+A bronze statue by San Diego, California, sculptor Manuelita Brown was dedicated on January 22, 2015, on the campus of the Thurgood Marshall College of Law at University of California, San Diego.
 The artist donated the sculpture to the college.

 Massachusetts

 In 2002, the Sojourner Truth Memorial statue by Oregon sculptor Thomas "Jay" Warren was installed in Florence, Massachusetts, in a small park located on Pine Street and Park Street, on which she lived for ten years.

 Washington, D.C.

 In 2009, a bust of Sojourner Truth was installed in the U.S. Capitol.
 The bust was sculpted by noted artist Artis Lane.
 It is in Emancipation Hall of the U.S. Capitol Visitor Center.
 With this installation, Truth became the first black woman to be honored with a statue in the Capitol building.